8 Reasons You Might Suck At Outsourcing and How to Fix Them

 2. You want work done super fast

 Wanting to work at super cheap rates is just poor research, poor planning, or both.
-Wanting work done super fast just tells us you might know nothing or too little about the work you want done, and you’re expecting a miracle fix.
+Wanting work done super fast just tells us you might know nothing or too little about the work you want to be done, and you’re expecting a miracle fix.

 In the first place, it’s a lack of consideration.
 You assume all your specialist’s time will be devoted to you, when in fact most talents in digital have multiple clients and projects.
 This lack of consideration is a red flag by itself.